Diafolliculina

 [ref.
 ID; 2014]

 Lorica small, lying horizontally on side with short, obliquely held, upturned neck.
 Lower side of lorica flattened, dorsal side convex when viewed laterally, rounded when viewed dorsally.
 2 delicate membranes, which are difficult to see, are used to close the lorica at the base of the neck.
 The animal has 2 short unequal peristomial lobes which cover it when means of a wide spatula-like foot.
 Single spherical macronucleus.
+Most easily confused with Botticula which has a long neck region to the lorica and a macronucleus in the form of a string of beads.
+Single freshwater species.

 Quote; Colin R. Curds, Michael A. Gates and David McL.
 Roberts "British and other freshwater ciliated protozoa Part II Ciliophora: Oligohymenophora and Polyhymenophora" Cambridge University Press, 1983 (ref.
 ID; 2014)